ibm-icpa-coffeeshop/gitops/README.md

     EOS
     ```

 * Navigate to the `Operators` -> `OperatorHub` in the OpenShift console.
 Select `Developer Tools` category and then select the `Service Binding Operator`.
-Finally, install an `alpha` version of the operator.
+Select `All namespaces on the cluster ` or `A specific namespace on the cluster` -> `coffeeshop` project.
+Finally select `Subscribe` to start the installation.
+The operator is ready in a few minutes once its status changes to `InstallSucceeded`.

 ### GitOps with Kustomize